Double skin milk

-Double skin milk (雙皮奶 (soeng1 pei4 naai5)) is a Cantonese dessert made of milk, egg whites, and sugar.
+Double skin milk (雙皮奶 (soeng1 pei4 naai5)) is a Chinese dessert made of milk, egg whites, and sugar.
 It originated from Shunde, Guangdong.
 It is a velvety smooth milk custard somewhat resembling panna cotta, with two skins.
 The first skin is formed during cooling of the boiled milk and the second when cooling the cooked custard.
 Traditionally, buffalo milk is used; its higher fat content compared to cow's milk produces a smooth texture.
 The usage of milk from the swamp buffalo in China is unusual because of the low yield of milk as compared with that of cows and river buffalo used in the rest of the world.
 This dessert is particularly popular in Shunde, Guangzhou, Shenzhen, Macau, and Hong Kong.

+Double skin milk is rich in protein, calcium, and lactose.

 History

 Double skin milk originated in the Daliang, Shunde in Guangdong.
 It is said to have been created by Grandma Dong in Qing Dynasty in Shunde.
 At that time, there was no refrigeration and the temperature was always high in Guangdong.
 Cowherd Grandma Dong found difficulties in storing milk.
 In one experiment, she boiled the milk and found a skin formed on the milk after cooling it down.
 The skin was surprisingly delicious.
 Hence, she started to sell milk with skin in her store and the products became popular in the neighborhood.
 However, milk with skin tended to spill easily during transportation.
 To solve this problem, Grandma Dong added egg white to the milk, which allowed the milk to curdle after boiling.
 After several improvements, contemporary double skin milk developed, with Grandma Dong credited as the originator.
 Nowadays, the skills used in making double skin milk are listed as part of Shunde's intangible cultural heritage.

-The double skin milk has kept its popularity for a long time under such a competitive market for traditional food in China.
-Under the impact of fashion trends, the traditional double skin milk is constantly innovated while its traditional essence is retained.
-According to Grandma Dong, the exhibition they built has not only popularized not only the culture and origin of double skin milk, but also its amazing flavor.

-Ingredient

-Double skin milk is made up with approximately three cups of whole milk, two egg whites, and three spoons of table sugar.